alisw/alibuild/tutorial.markdown

 `osx_x86-64` if you are running on Mac or `ubuntu1404_x86-64` if you are on the Long Term Support Ubuntu 14.04.

+Notice that while you can use the

+    aliBuild build AliPhysics

-Notice that while you can use the `aliBuild build ` command as many time as you want, you can also do it only once and then do subsequent rebuilds by doing:
+command as many times as you want.
+However, you can also do it just once and then do subsequent rebuilds by doing:

     cd sw/BUILD/AliPhysics-latest/AliPhysics